Azure-Samples/windowsvm-msi-arm-dotnet/README.md

 var resourceManagementClient = new ResourceManagementClient(serviceCreds);
 ```

-## Step 4: Change the Subscription Id, resource group name, and other parameters
+## Step 4: Change the subscription ID, storage account name, and other parameters
-1. In the DeploymentHelper.cs file, change the **subscriptionId** to your own subscription Id, and make changes to resource group name, location etc. as required.
+1. In the DeploymentHelper.cs file, change the **subscriptionId** to your own subscription ID, and optionally make changes to resource group name, location, etc. as required.
-2. In deploymentParameters.json, change the storage account name.
-This is important, since the storage account name must be unique, and so the sample may fail later, if the name is already taken.
+2. In deploymentParameters.json, change the **storageAccountName**.
+This is important since the storage account name must be unique, and so the sample may fail later if the name is already taken.

 ## Step 5: Run the application on your local development machine
 Since this is on the development machine, AzureServiceTokenProvider will use the developer's security context to get a token to authenticate to ARM.
 This removes the need to create a service principal, and share it with the development team.
 It also prevents credentials from being checked in to source code.